 Model Selection

-Use Setup > CECL > Model Selection to assign a specific model to each loan category.
+You can assign a specific model to each loan category on the Model Selection page.
 The model is a specific current expected credit losses (CECL) calculation methodology.

 You can select the following models:

-• WARM - This method, which stands for weighted average remaining maturity, uses average annual charge-off rates and the remaining life of the loan to estimate the allowance for credit losses.
+- WARM - This model, which stands for weighted average remaining maturity, uses average annual charge-off rates and the remaining life of the loan to estimate the allowance for credit losses.

-The Rated Loans category uses a single model, Rating Migration Model, which cannot be changed.
+The Rated Loans category uses a single model, the Rating Migration Model, which you cannot change.

 Include in Report and Grids

-Model selections that you change and save on this screen will not appear in your CECL Analysis report until the next time that your data is calculated and you receive the results.
+Model selections that you change and save on this page do not appear in your CECL Analysis report until the next time that your data is calculated and you receive the results.

 For each model, you can use Include in Report and Include in Grids to determine which models are included in the CECL Analysis report and what model data you can see in the CECL Analysis grids.
 The settings work according to the following logic:

-• When you do not select a model for any category and you decide not to include the model in the CECL Analysis report, you can still control whether or not the model is shown in the CECL Analysis grids.
+- When you do not select a model for any category and you decide not to include the model in the CECL Analysis report, you can still control whether or not the model appears in the CECL Analysis grids.

 Historical Settings